Honors Opportunities for Faculty Across Campus

 Any questions about course content can be directed to Dr. Ryan Voogt.

-Prior to being submitted, all proposals should be approved by the faculty member’s department chair.
+Prior to being submitted, all proposals should be approved by the faculty member’s department chair, and written or verbal indication of the chair’s support is required.
 We recommend that you or your chair remain in contact with the dean of your college about your overall teaching responsibilities, and faculty should be aware of any additional approvals necessary through their home departments.

 Upon approval, faculty will be contacted by Honors to arrange a meeting pattern for the course if the course is to be offered under an HON heading and to collect course details for departmental honors section that are created by the faculty's department.
 HON sections are capped at 25 students, and the Honors College requests that departmental honors sections make every effort to keep those sections at lower capacities than the regular versions of those courses.
 Individual departments may opt to place controlled enrollment on departmental courses, or allow open seats to be filled by non-Honors students after the Honors registration window has closed.